suborbital/docs/website/docs/compute/get-started.md

 ## Meet the Compute editor

-Compute functions are built, tested, deployed, and run through [Compute's APIs](./using-api.md).

-The Suborbital Compute function editor uses the API to provide a low-friction environment for your users to write, build, test, and deploy functions to your Compute an instance in a single place.
+The Suborbital Compute function editor uses [Compute's APIs](./using-api.md) to provide a low-friction environment for your users to write, build, test, and deploy functions to your Compute an instance in a single place.
 Alternatively, the [Builder API](https://suborbital-compute.readme.io/reference/api-reference) can be used programmatically, if that better